MathiasKwi900/AptusTutor/README.md

 # AptusTutor: On-Device AI for the Underserved Educator 🧑‍🏫

-## Leveraging Google’s Gemma 3n to deliver private, offline, and powerful classroom analytics directly on low-cost hardware.
+## Leveraging Gemma 3n's Architectural Efficiency for Private, Offline Classroom Analytics on Low-Cost Hardware

 AptusTutor is an Android application developed for the Google Gemma 3n Impact Challenge.
 It leverages the power of Google’s Gemma 3n model to deliver private, offline, AI-powered student assessment and classroom analytics directly on low-cost Android devices.